 How does the child socialise with other children?
 With adults?

-How does parental AOD use affect a child’s social competencies?
+How does parental alcohol and other drugs use affect a child’s social competencies?

 How does the child show empathy?